WBLQ (AM)

 WBLQ (1230 AM) is a radio station licensed to serve Westerly, Rhode Island.
-The station is owned by DiPonti Communications.
+The station is owned by Rick W. Schmidt's Turn Up Your Radio, LLC.
 Its programming is also carried on FM translator W276DF (103.1).

 History

 WERI

 The station, then called WERI, began broadcasting on 1230 kHz on July 1, 1949, using a daytime and nighttime power of 250 watts, non-directional.
 The station still uses its original 185-foot, Blaw-Knox, self-supporting tower, on Margin Street, beside the Pawcatuck River.

 In the 1960s, the Federal Communications Commission (FCC) increased the daytime power of all Class IV AM stations to 1,000 watts.
 WERI still had to reduce power to 250 watts at night, as did all other stations on the same frequency.

-In 1966, WERI added FM service with WERI-FM (103.7, now WVEI-FM).
-The FM antenna is initially mounted to the side of the AM tower on Margin Street in downtown Westerly.
-The FM station broadcasts for only a few days from this location before it is shut down due to harmonic interference to TV channel 12.
-In 1968, WERI-FM moved its transmitter to a new location on Route 3 in Ashaway, and begins regular broadcasting.
+In 1966, WERI added FM service with WERI-FM 103.7 (now WPVD-FM).
+The FM antenna was initially mounted to the side of the AM tower on Margin Street in downtown Westerly.
+The FM station broadcast for only a few days from this location before it was shut down due to harmonic interference to TV channel 12.
+In 1968, WERI-FM moved its transmitter to a new location on Route 3 in Ashaway, and began regular broadcasting.

 In the 1970s, the FCC increased the nighttime power of all Class IV stations from 250 to 1,000 watts, including WERI.

-In the 1980s, WERI-FM moved its transmitter closer to Providence, changes callsign to WWRX, and effectively became a Providence station.
+In the 1980s, WERI-FM moved its transmitter closer to Providence, changed callsign to WWRX, and effectively became a Providence station.
 In the 1990s, WWRX was sold to an independent owner from WERI.

 WXNI

 In 1999, WERI was sold to Boston University, and the callsign was changed to WXNI on January 4.
 As WXNI, it aired a format of news and talk from National Public Radio.
-It was a repeater of WRNI in Providence, and the two stations combined to provide a locally focused NPR member for Rhode Island–the forerunner of what evolved into Rhode Island Public Radio (now The Public's Radio).
+It was a repeater of WRNI in Providence, and the two stations combined to provide a locally focused NPR member for Rhode Island–the forerunner of what evolved into Rhode Island Public Radio and then the radio service of Ocean State Media.